surister/cratedb-guide/docs/integrate/dbt/index.md

 [![](https://www.getdbt.com/ui/img/logos/dbt-logo.svg){w=180px}](https://www.getdbt.com/)
 ```

-[dbt] is an open source tool for transforming data in data warehouses using Python and
+[dbt] is a tool for transforming data in data warehouses using Python and SQL.
-SQL.

 It is an SQL-first transformation workflow platform that lets teams quickly and
 collaboratively deploy analytics code following software engineering best practices
 like modularity, portability, CI/CD, and documentation.